chakeraloui/gromacs/README.md

-# Gromacs interactive command line
+# Gromacs interactive command line on a linux OS
 # Molecular Dynamics Simulation of protein
 ## Aim
 Analyse the structural effect of missence genetic variants by comparing the wild type and the mutated protein